svm-zhang/AGOUTI/README.md

-	-contig FILE  specify the initial assembly in FASTA format -bam FILE     specify the RNA-seq mapping results in BAM format -gff FILE     specify the predicted gene model in GFF format -out DIR      specify the directory to store output files -mnl INT      minimum number of reads supporting a link between a contig pair -p STR        specify the output prefix
+	-contig FILE  specify the initial assembly in FASTA format -bam FILE     specify the RNA-seq mapping results in BAM format -gff FILE     specify the predicted gene model in GFF format -algorithm STR specify the scaffolding algorith: gene or weight priority [gene] -outdir DIR      specify the directory to store output files -p STR        specify the output prefix [agouti]
+	-mnl INT      minimum number of supporting joining-pairs [5] -nN INT       number of Ns put in between a pair of contigs [1000] -minMapQ INT  minimum mapping quality to use [5] -minFracOvl FLOAT   minimum fraction of alignment to use [0.0] -maxFracMismatch FLOAT  maximum fraction of mismatch per alignment [1.0] -debug  Output extra info for debug
+    -overwrite  specify to overwirte all results from previous run -v, --version   show program's version number and exit
 ```

 ## Example